emqx/emqx-docs/en_US/advanced/multiple-language-support.md

              +=======================+
 ```

-- `emqx_extension_hook` as a plugin for EMQ X:
+- `emqx_extension_hook` as a plugin for EMQX:
-  * It will receive all the hook events of EMQ X and distribute them to the corresponding driver.
+  * It will receive all the hook events of EMQX and distribute them to the corresponding driver.
   * Provide drive management and statistics of various indicators.

 - Support for different languages that requires corresponding driver support.